Bob Brudzinski

-Robert Louis Brudzinski (born January 1, 1955) is a former American football linebacker who played 13 seasons in the National Football League (NFL).
+Robert Louis Brudzinski (born January 1, 1955) is an American former professional football player who was a linebacker for 13 seasons in the National Football League (NFL), primarily with the Miami Dolphins.
+He played college football for the Ohio State Buckeyes, earning consensus All-American honors in 1976.

 Ohio State

 Brudzinski was a four-time letter winner and a three-year starter at defensive end for the Ohio State Buckeyes.
 He was a two-time All-Big Ten Conference selection and as a senior in 1976, he was a consensus All-America choice.
 In his 43 games for Ohio State he totaled 214 tackles and in 1976 he intercepted four passes, a high number for a defensive end.
 In 2000 Brudzinski was voted to the Ohio State Football All-Century Team.